 - Pat your feet dry with a towel and apply a small amount of coconut oil to your cuticles and nail beds.
 A little goes a long way.

-- Slather your feet in a luxurious moisturizer, like my DIY body butter.
+- Slather your feet in a luxurious moisturizer.

 That's it!
 I don't apply polish anymore, as I'm trying to embrace the natural health and beauty of my nails and allow them to stay free of bacteria and fungus.
 Though I miss the look of freshly polished nails, I feel better knowing that I'm enabling them to stay healthy, since I'm going to need them for a long time to come!